 Effects Of Mixing Klonopin With Alcohol

-As a controlled substance, taking clonazepam puts individuals at potential risk for abuse and dependence.
-This is especially true for people with a past history of drug abuse or who take the drug for an extended period of time.
+As a controlled substance, taking clonazepam puts individuals at potential risk for use and dependence.
+This is especially true for people with a past history of drug use or who take the drug for an extended period of time.
 Taking Klonopin with other substances like alcohol can also increase the risk of addiction and make it more difficult to stop using the medication.

 Drinking alcohol while taking Klonopin can increase the risk of the side effects of these two substances.
 It can also cause the side effects of these drugs to be more severe.